lepture/onepage/Readme.md

 ### events

 Onepage can trigger events.
-You can subscribe an event by:
+You can subscribe to an event by:

 ```js
 onepage.on('move', function(page) {